ZainNasir2561/1-Data-Analytics/README.md

-# Worldwide Layoffs Data Cleaning Program
+# Worldwide Layoffs Data Cleaning Project
-Welcome to the Worldwide Layoffs Data Cleaning Program!
+Welcome to the Worldwide Layoffs Data Cleaning Project!
 This repository contains a MySQL-based program designed to clean and preprocess a dataset related to worldwide layoffs.

 The purpose of this program is to standardize, normalize, and correct data to ensure consistency and accuracy for further analysis.

 Features
 Data Cleaning: Remove duplicates, handle missing values, and correct formatting issues.